LutherCS/aads-class-pub/notes/environment.md

 Create a private repository and invite me as a collaborator.

-Assignments will be collected through the repository, **not** KATIE.
+Most assignments will be collected through the repository, *not* KATIE.

+Some assignments will be collected through KATIE.

 :::